 “Dogs Like Harley Quinn Peacock” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Harley Quinn is a Pomeranian Chihuahua mix along with other breeds.
 We bought Harley for $700 through a local craigslist ad she was sold as a full-blooded Pomeranian if you scroll through Harley’s photos you will see the story.”